Goal Setting for Employees: The Ultimate Guide - HRDQ

 Goal Setting for Employees: The Ultimate Guide

 But to achieve these benefits, it’s important to know how to set goals that effectively motivate employees and accommodate their individual skill sets.
-Without the right goals, workplace performance and productivity are likely to suffer.
+Without the right goals linked to measurable outcomes, workplace performance and productivity are likely to suffer.
 To help you improve employee engagement and boost your business’s efficiency, here’s everything you need to know about effective employee goal setting.

 There are several key benefits that can be achieved through effective employee goal setting: